thornoar/smoothmanifold/README.md

                bool drawnow = currentDrDN)
     ```

     With this function one can render a `smooth` object with different `pens` and other parameters.
 The illusion of volume can be created by multiple "cross sections" inside the figure.
-There are four cross section modes: `plain` (no sections, a plain 2D picture), `free` (searches for cross sections in most suitable locations, but provides little control of their positioning), `cartesian` (renders only vertical and horizontal ("Cartesian") cross sections), and `strict` (similar to `free`, but uses a different searching algorithm, giving total control over technical aspects).
-Each mode has its use cases (see *examples/pictures/three.holes/*).
+There are three cross section modes: `plain` (no sections, a plain 2D picture), `free` (searches for cross section positions that are most symmetric, the level of position freedom can be adjusted), and `cartesian` (renders only vertical and horizontal ("Cartesian") cross sections).
+Each mode has its use cases (see *examples/pictures/two.holes/*).
 The `explain` parameter can be used to hide or show auxiliary information about the object on the picture.
 It is beneficial for debugging.
-It can be controlled whether the interior or the contour of the smooth object are to be drawn.
+It can be controlled whether the interior or the contour of the smooth object are drawn.

-    Furthermore, an arrow can be drawn between two `smooth` objects of their subsets (see *examples/pictures/arrows.1*) with the routine `void drawarrow (...)`.
+    Further, an arrow can be drawn between two `smooth` objects or their subsets or their elements (see *examples/pictures/arrows.1*) with the routine `void drawarrow (...)`.
 The `drawintersect` function intersects two given `smooth` objects and draws this intersection with dim outlines of the original objects (see *examples/pictures/intersection.1*).

     `smoothmanifold` uses a system of deferred drawing.
 All paths that constitute the contours of smooth objects, holes and subsets, as well as arrows, are not immediately rendered, but rather remembered to be drawn at shipout time.
 This allows these paths to be changes 'after being drawn'.
 For example, an arrow drawn across a smooth object leaves gaps in the object's contour where it passes, and this is achieved by redefining the 'already drawn' contour paths.
 Or, when a smooth object covers another object, the contour of the latter will be 'redrawn' with a dashed pen, indicating that it is not visible.
 The `shipout` function is redefined in the module to automatically draw all cached paths, so there is no user input needed.
 As far as I know, this feature of deferred drawing is unique across Asymptote modules.